JustinSDK/cqMore/docs/curve.md

 ## Parameters

-- `t`: as it increases, the point traces a right-handed helix about the z-axis, in a right-handed coordinate system.
+- `t`: a parametric variable in the range 0 to 1.
 - `radius`: the sphere radius.
 - `c = 2`: equal to twice the number of turns.